T-MEK: Gameplay

 Each player can choose their MEK (a hovering tank with special weapons and abilities).
 One player can play against 6 AI players and the occasional boss, or two players can play against each other and 4 AI players.
 There is a special tournament mode where two players can go one on one.
 Up to three T-MEK cabinets can be linked for six-player competitions.
 T-MEK featured surround sound, which Time Warner Interactive advertised as "CAGE Audio".
 Each player's station had four speakers; two in front and two behind the player, and a subwoofer mounted directly below the seat.
-T-MEK has no background music soundtrack, which was a departure for "deluxe" arcade games in the coming-of-age era of digitally sampled audio, and instead relied upon the sound to help aid the player in finding enemies.
+T-MEK had no background music soundtrack, which was a departure for "deluxe" arcade games in the coming-of-age era of digitally sampled audio, and instead relied upon the sound to help aid the player in finding enemies.

 Release

 In 1995, Time Warner Interactive released an updated version called T-MEK: The Warlords.
-In addition to the ability to play as a boss MEK by entering his name, the update added a "beginner" difficulty mode, instructional screens on how to play the game, new combos moves and more.
+In addition to the ability to play as a boss MEK by entering his name, the update added a "beginner" difficulty mode, instructional screens on how to play the game, new combo moves, and more.
 T-MEK was later ported to MS-DOS and the 32X; rather than linking multiple systems together, the home versions featured split-screen multiplayer for two players.
 A conversion for the Atari Jaguar was being developed and planned to be published by Time Warner Interactive, but development on the port was terminated sometime in 1995, with no reason given to the cancellation of this version.